South Carolina is a BBQ hotspot.

 Well, the reasons are many:

-First, South Carolina is very likely the birthplace of BBQ.
+- First, South Carolina is arguably the birthplace of BBQ.
 Like with most things, SC stands proud upon its traditions.

-SC is the only state in the union in which four different sauces evolved and stood the test of time: vinegar-pepper, light tomato, heavy tomato, and the sauce that is most unique to SC, a mustard-base.
+- SC is the only state in the union in which four different sauces evolved and stood the test of time.
+Here we enjoy vinegar-pepper, light tomato, heavy tomato, and the sauce that is most unique to SC, a mustard-base.

-With such a history, it is no wonder that those traveling within South Carolina would be eager to sample all of the various flavors of SCBBQ.
+With such a history, it’s no wonder those traveling within South Carolina would be eager to sample all of the various flavors of SCBBQ.

-That is what inspired us to begin a series of articles to make it easier for travelers who find themselves hankering to sample some of the best of what SC has to offer.
+That is what inspired us to begin this series of articles.
+They are here to make it easier for travelers who find themselves hankering to sample some of the best BBQ SC has to offer.

-In this series, Destination BBQ takes a look at the BBQ options along each of the major roadways traveled by SC residents and visitors alike.
+In this series, Destination BBQ takes a look at the BBQ options along each of the major roadways in the state.

 Five interstates crisscross the state, and each passageway provides ample opportunity to get a taste of true SCBBQ.

-Whether you find yourself passing through the state or simply traveling within it, we will catalogue each of the stops along your journey and reveal our Top Three “Must Visit” locations to be found along that particular stretch of highway.
+Whether you find yourself passing through the state or simply traveling within it, we will catalog each of the stops along your journey.

 Our parameters are simple:

-Several interstates have ending/beginning points in SC.
+- Several interstates have ending/beginning points in SC.
 SCBBQ restaurants that aren’t “on” a given interstate have not been included.
 For instance, I-26 ends in Charleston.
-There are many BBQ restaurants within 10 miles of the end of I-26, but none of them are included since they aren’t really on I-26, but, rather, beyond the end of it.
+There are many BBQ restaurants within 10 miles of the end of I-26.
+None of them are included since they aren’t really on I-26, but, rather, beyond the end of it.

-In a case like Dukes, however, each Dukes is different and unique and — despite what you may assume — they are not all part of one chain, so each will be included.
-Know that Dukes is not a chain, but distinct and separate restaurants that happen to be loosely connected by family relationships.
+- A case like Dukes, however, is different because each Dukes is different and unique.
+Despite what you may assume — they are not all part of one chain, so each will be included.

-So, with that framework, we will soon begin our Road Trip series, helping you find your way to both the famous locations and the hidden gems near our major roadways.
+So, with that framework, we begin our Road Trip series, helping you find your way to both the famous locations and the hidden gems near our major roadways.

 A few caveats and suggestions as we begin:

-We highly recommend our SCBBQ Trial Locator Map.
-It was built for travelers and SCBBQ enthusiasts.
-With your permission, it will find your location and show you the 25 closest SCBBQ restaurants within 100 miles of you.
+- We highly recommend our SCBBQ Trail Locator Map.
+We built our map for travelers and SC BBQ enthusiasts.
+With your permission, it will find your location and reveal the 25 closest SCBBQ restaurants within 100 miles of you.
 And, if you like, you can filter the results so that it only shows you certain matches, like those that take cash only or those who serve a mustard sauce.

-Remember, CALL AHEAD.
-Like we said, most of these are small family-owned restaurants.
-Most are not open every day of the week, and it would not be unusual — particularly around a holiday — for them to close up shop because they have sold out, are traveling, have an event to cater, or simply have more pressing business that needs to be tended to.
+- Remember, CALL AHEAD.
+As we said, most of these are small family-owned restaurants.
+Most are not open every day of the week.
+In fact, it would not be unusual — particularly around a holiday — for them to close up shop because they have sold out, are traveling, have an event to cater, or simply have more pressing business that needs to be tended to.

-There are, of course, many SCBBQ restaurants that are not “on” or even near an interstate.
+- There are, of course, many SC BBQ restaurants that are not “on” or even near an interstate.
 As noted above, we have chosen to exclude these restaurants from our list, but do not fret.
-Following this series, we will begin another series on the “Must Visit” SCBBQ restaurants within each of our primary geographic regions, but we felt we could best serve those traveling around our state by focusing first on our major roadways, so this is where we begin.
+Following this series, we will begin another series on the “Must Visit” SC BBQ restaurants within each of our primary geographic regions.
+However, we felt we could best serve those traveling around our state by focusing first on our major roadways.
+So this is where we begin.

 We hope this series helps you find just the right place to stop as you make your way around the state.
 Longtime residents may discover new places and visitors can get a true taste of SCBBQ.